coder/coder/docs/secrets.md

 ## Dynamic Secrets

 Dynamic secrets are attached to the workspace lifecycle and automatically injected into the workspace.
-For a little bit of up front template work, they make life simpler for both the end user and the security team.
+With a little bit of up front template work, they make life simpler for both the end user and the security team.

 This method is limited to